IBM/deploy-graph-db-container/README.md

     ```
     If you are using Bluemix *standard* Kubernetes cluster, then it is recommended that you increase the number of replicas to 3 or more.
 You can also spread deployment pods across multiple nodes (anti-affinity) as per instructions in https://console.bluemix.net/docs/containers/cs_planning.html#highly_available_apps

-    `orientdb.yaml` script also exposes OrientDB ports (HTTP: 2480 and binary: 2424) to the internet by creating a Kubernetes service of type NodePort as shown in the snippet below.
+    The `orientdb.yaml` script also exposes OrientDB ports (HTTP: 2480 and binary: 2424) to the internet by creating a Kubernetes service of type NodePort as shown in the snippet below.
     ```
     kind: Service
     apiVersion: v1